The Black Women's Health Imperative Celebrates 39th Anniversary with Series of Community Events

 Since its founding nearly four decades ago, the Black Women's Health Imperative has invested more than $50 million in programs designed to address the barriers to wellness facing Black women.

-"We hope you will join our dedicated team at the Black Women's Health Imperative in celebrating 39 years of years of advocacy, policy, research, education, and leadership development aimed at advancing the health of the nation's more than 21 million Black women and girls," said Webb.
+"We hope you will join our dedicated team at the Black Women's Health Imperative in celebrating 39 years of advocacy, policy, research, education, and leadership development aimed at advancing the health of the nation's more than 21 million Black women and girls," said Webb.
 "Because of them, we have more than 21 million reasons to continue our relentless pursuit of health equity."

 If you, a family member, or someone you know has been positively impacted by our work, please share your stories with us at www.bwhi.org and on IG at #blkwomenshealth.